vankeulenac/Assignment1-AST/README.md

 1.2Cars -To rent a car to a customer
 1.3Books -To lend a book to a customer
 1.4Facebook -To reccomend new friends to a person on Facebook

+This project is brought to you by: Daan Smith and Anne-Claire van Keulen